-The usual starting dose of JANUMET should provide sitagliptin dosed as 50 mg twice daily (100 mg total daily dose).
+The usual starting dose of JANUMET XR should provide 100 mg total daily dose of sitagliptin.
 In determining the starting dose of the metformin component, the patient's level of glycemic control and current dose (if any) of metformin should be considered.
 Gradual dose escalation to reduce the gastrointestinal (GI) side effects associated with metformin should be considered.
-Patients currently on or initiating insulin therapy may require lower doses of insulin to reduce the risk of hypoglycemia [see WARNINGS AND PRECAUTIONS (5.9)].
+Patients currently on or initiating insulin therapy may require lower doses of insulin to reduce the risk of hypoglycemia (see PRECAUTIONS).

-No studies have been performed specifically examining the safety and efficacy of JANUMET in patients previously treated with other oral antihyperglycemic agents and switched to JANUMET.
+No studies have been performed specifically examining the safety and efficacy of JANUMET XR in patients previously treated with other oral antihyperglycemic agents and switched to

+JANUMET XR.
 Any change in therapy of type 2 diabetes should be undertaken with care and appropriate monitoring as changes in glycemic control can occur.